-This swelling causes radiating pains of neuralgia over the scalp into the forehead which some of our patients liken to an “ice pick knocking inside my forehead.”
+This swelling causes radiating pains or neuralgia over the scalp into the forehead which some of our patients liken to an “ice pick knocking inside my forehead.”

 For people who suffer from a headache every day, this can be due to your scalp being full of inflammation.

-Many of our patients have tried alternative migraine treatments.
+Many patients have tried alternative migraine treatments.
 They only gain temporary relief.

 For the majority of migraine sufferers, the only pain relief for the debilitating, recurring, severe headaches is temporary – and involves the prescription and use of very strong medications.

 Whilst medication can be effective in suppressing painful symptoms associated with migraines, it does not deal with the true cause of the pain.

 Prolonged use of strong medication can also have harmful side effects and cause fatigue.

 Do migraines affect your life?

 We have found that many of our patients suffer from pain throughout their lives, but find a way to push through it despite the recurring episodes.

-Migraines can also affect your social life.
+Migraines can also affect social life.
 Some dread receiving invitations to functions because there is no certainty they can attend.

 What do our patients tell us?

-Our patients often report that they have been to see many specialists who have conducted a variety of tests from X-rays to CT scans, but often are not able to determine anything wrong.
+Our patients often report that they have seen many specialists who have conducted a variety of tests from X-rays to CT scans, but often are not able to determine anything wrong.

 There are also those who have suffered headache pain through their pregnancies and were not able to take pain killers.

 Others report feeling addicted to pain medication and when they stop taking it the body craves it, resulting in a headache as strong as the migraine.

 People also seek pain relief from other therapies including acupuncture, meditation, yoga, and hypnotherapy, to name a few.

 Migraine is not a disease of the brain.
 It always was and always will be an inflammation of a precise soft tissue injury or a long standing strain or sprain.
 Traditional medicine treats Migraines with medication, but this only allows temporary relief from severe bouts of pain and many less severe headaches.